carpentries-incubator/fair-bio-practice/_episodes/11-version-control.md

 >> ## Solution
 >>
 >> *   Online respository is a Findable and Accessible resource.
->> *   The 'telling story' and being able to travel back in time help in reuse and reproducibility.
+>> *   The 'telling story' and being able to travel back in time helps in reuse and reproducibility.
 > {: .solution}
 {: .challenge}